laurenshareshian/laurenshareshian.github.io/_posts/2017-08-01-Detecting-Predatory-Financial-Practices-At-For-Profit-Colleges.md

 My first step in performing the analysis was to obtain data on colleges.
 Luckily, there is a wealth of information to be pulled from the [government College Scorecard API](https://collegescorecard.ed.gov/data/documentation/).
 I pulled all 6,740 schools listed as "in operation" from the US.
 This included everything from private non-profit schools such as Harvard to large public universities to community colleges to for-profit private schools such as University of Phoenix to small for-profit trade schools with fun names like "Bos-Man's Barber College".
 It contained a massive amount of features related to student population, curriculum, and financial aid.

-My second step was using pandas to merge this data set with the one containing the government's [school debt-to-earning ratings](https://studentaid.ed.gov/sa/about/data-center/school/ge).
+My second step was using Python pandas to merge this data set with the one containing the government's [school debt-to-earning ratings](https://studentaid.ed.gov/sa/about/data-center/school/ge).
 This data set was incomplete in the sense that not every school was listed.
 In addition, most schools only had a few majors listed.
 I classifed a school as having a failing debt-to-earnings score if at least one of their majors had a failing score.
 This was a pretty harsh classifier, as it meant that Harvard and Johns Hopkins failed.
 A snippet of the government's data set looked like this:

 <img src="/images/harvard.png" width="600"/>

-Despite the fact that Harvard and Hopkins made the failing list, only 9% of the programs on the list had a failing status.
+Despite the fact that Harvard and Hopkins made the failing list, only 9% of the programs on the DTE list had a failing status.
 While 66% of the schools on the list were for-profit, a whopping 97% of the schools listed as failing were for-profit.

 My third step was using the sklearn.feature_selection.SelectKBest method to select features that had a p-value of less than 0.05.
-Since I want to use these features to predict debt-to-earning scores, I highlighted the features related to debt in red and earnings in green.
+Since I wanted to use these features to predict debt-to-earning scores, I highlighted the features related to debt in red and earnings in green.
 Notice that for-profit status also plays a major feature role.
 I have crossed the green features out because I will not know a student's repayment status at the time of prediction.
 Thus, I will delete these variables from my features in order to eliminate information leak:

 <img src="/images/features.png" width="600"/>